doritoes/Macmini-Labs/A1347/README.md

 # Mac mini A1347
-The "Mac Mini 2010" is an older model with some interesting features.
+The Mac Mini A1347 is a series of older models with some interesting features.
 In this lab we will refurbishing and restore a Mac mini and put it to use in the Lab.
+- upgrading RAM to the recommeded 2x 4GB modules
+- replacing the HDD or "fusion" drive with a 2.5" SSD drive

 You can find a lot of Mac mini A1347 computers for sale on eBay.
 There are a number of varieties available.
 Be mindful that a number are sold "as-is" and "for parts only".